FWeinb/tlkio-bot/README.md

-  description : 'Say Hi', // Just a short description usage       : 'hi',     // How to use this plugin
+  description : 'Say Hi', // Just a short description usage       : 'hi',     // How to use this plugin activate    : true,     // If plugin should be activated or not

   register : function(client, plugins){